Axel Jungk

 Axel Jungk (born 13 April 1991) is a German skeleton racer who represents his nation in the Skeleton World Cup.
+He is a three-time Winter Olympic silver medalist and three-time IBSF World Championships gold medalist.

+Career

-Jungk finished third in the standings in the 2014-15 Skeleton World Cup season.
-In the 2015-16 Skeleton World Cup Season, he secured fourth place overall, tying with Alexsandr Tretyakov for silver at Winterberg and earning a bronze at Park City.
+Jungk finished third in the standings in the 2014–15 Skeleton World Cup season.
+In the 2015–16 Skeleton World Cup season, he secured fourth place overall, tying with Alexsandr Tretyakov for silver at Winterberg and earning a bronze at Park City.
 He once again finished fourth in the 2016–17 World Cup circuit, adding a bronze at Altenberg.

 Jungk finished in second place in the standings in the 2017–18 Skeleton World Cup, racking up a total of 1,507 points from gold at Königssee, a silver at St. Moritz and a bronze at Park City.

-Jungk finished fourth in the 2018-19 Skeleton World Cup with a silver at Winterberg and a bronze in Igls.
+Jungk finished fourth in the 2018–19 Skeleton World Cup with a silver at Winterberg and a bronze in Igls.

-He began the 2019-20 Skeleton World Cup season with a win at Lake Placid.
+He began the 2019–20 Skeleton World Cup season with a win at Lake Placid.